 - " The person may not know who you are but they will remember the way you make them feel - " Focus on who the person is now - " Smile, use eye contact and positive body language to help the person understand you are speaking to them - " Keep questions and sentences short, and introduce one topic at a time - " Use prompts in your conversation to help a person remember a time, place or person.
-For example: - " 'I really enjoyed seeing you yesterday when we walked to the park' - " 'This is a lovely photo of your grandson, Ben' - " It may take the person longer than usual to respond, be patient - " Try to get the persons attention, for example use their preferred name at the start of the conversation - " Converse at eye level, do not hover over the person - " Reduce distractions, turn off the television or radio - " Recognise the life story of the person, the roles and responsibilities that may once have been an important part of the person's identity.
+For example: - " 'I really enjoyed seeing you yesterday when we walked to the park' - " 'This is a lovely photo of your grandson, Ben.' - " It may take the person longer than usual to respond.
+Be patient - " Try to get the persons attention.
+For example: use preferred name at start of conversation - " At eye level do not hover over the person - " Environment: do you need to turn off the TV? - " Recognise the life story of the person, the roles and responsibilities that may once have been an important part of the person's identity.